-You are spoilt for choice when it comes to fine dining on the west coast and here you will find some of the world’s finest restaurants.
-These restaurants are so renowned throughout the world that they have become a tourist attraction in themselves!
-For example here on the west coast you will find The Cliff and Lone Star.
+You are spoilt for choice regarding fine dining on the west coast, and here you will find some of the world’s most excellent restaurants.
+These restaurants are so renowned worldwide that they have become a tourist attraction themselves!
+For example, you will find The Cliff and Lone Star here on the west coast.

 If you are interested in religious buildings, you will find a few historical churches in this parish, the oldest being St. James Parish Church, an Anglican church built by the English settler constructed in 1628.
 The Roman Catholic church is St. Frances of Assisi, which has seen parishioners such as Frank Sinatra and former English Prime Minister Tony Blair attend mass there.
 Further up the coast, when you enter the parish of St. Peter, you will see another Anglican church, also built around 1630, which is St. Peter’s Parish Church.

 The next town is Speightstown, a tranquil market town with charming old buildings demonstrating historic Barbadian architecture.
 For more information on Speightstown, please click on the link below.

 Finally, the last place on this coast that you might like to visit is Port St. Charles, a recently developed area of luxurious apartments and houses with moorings for yachts.
 There is an excellent restaurant here and a human-made beach and other amenities for you to enjoy.